JosephSambiase/Interface-plot-and-poc/README.md

 1. Download the zip-file
 2. Extract it and install the requirements by using pip install -r requirements.txt
-3. Run the test fit mean test.py in spyder for example
+3. Run the test fit curve test.py in spyder for example
 4. You can click on file and either open a file or a folder
 5. If you open a file, you can plot the deflection vs the height and then the point of contact, in this order.
 6. If you open a folder, it will automatically plot the force vs the indentation with the mean curve and the error bars